 - Students must commit to meeting and communicating with their assigned mentor

 - Students are expected to attend all program events and workshop.
 Students cannot miss more than two events during the program.

-- Students who want to receive the one credit must register for the Short Topics on Work one credit course in the spring 2020 semester to earn the one credit
+- Students who want to receive the one credit must register for the Short Topics on Work one credit course in the spring semester of the program year

 How can you apply?

 To apply to the program please submit the following:

 - Short essay reflecting on what you would like to achieve from participating in the program

 - One letters of recommendation from a professor, an employer, an adviser, or someone who can speak to your academic capacity, work ethic, and character